We meet early (at 8 am) in central London where our driver will take us the the West Country.

 After our time in Warwick he head to the amazing City of York - the epicentre of the York Dynasty.

-We check in to the Dean Court Hilton - dinner and drinks at 7:30 pm.
+We check in to the Dean Court Hilton - we will arrive late so drinks and/or dinner at 9:30 pm.

 Day 3

-Following Harewood, we head to Leicester and check in to the Novotel, Leicester.
+Following York, we head to Leicester and check in to the Novotel, Leicester.

 We dine at the Globe Leicester's oldest pub since 1720.